The fate of Quasi-Exponential inflation in the light of ACT-DR6: Confrontation with Planck

-In \fig{fig_tensor} we have illustrated tensor-to-scalar ratio with the model parameter for two different values of number of e-foldings, the cyan solid line represents $N=50$ and red dashed line is for $N=60$.
-The above figure shows that tensor-to-scalar ratio varies inversely with the model parameter, $\alpha$.
-From the recent measurements the upper-bound on tensor-to-scalar ratio is $r<0.032$ \cite{tristram2022improved}, which provides the following upper-limit for the model parameter $\alpha\leq 2.90,\ 3.51, \ 4.18$ for $\text{N}_{\text{CMB}}=50,\ 55,\ 60$ respectively.
-So we notice that in quasi-exponential model of inflation the recent bound on tensor-to-scalar ratio is satisfied for smaller values of the model parameter $\alpha$.
+In \fig{fig_tensor} we have illustrated tensor-to-scalar ratio with the model parameter for two different values of number of e-foldings, the solid cyan line represents $N=50$ and red dashed line is for $N=60$.
+From the recent measurements, the upper-bound on tensor-to-scalar ratio is $r<0.032$ \cite{tristram2022improved}, which provides the following upper-limit for the model parameter depending on number of e-foldings, $\alpha\leq 2.90,\ 3.51, \ 4.18$ for $\text{N}_{\text{CMB}}=50,\ 55,\ 60$ respectively.
+So we notice that in QEI the recent bound on tensor-to-scalar ratio is satisfied for smaller values of the model parameter $\alpha$.
 Existing observationally viable region has been illustrated via yellow shaded area.
+From \fig{fig_tensor} we see that, tensor-to-scalar ratio varies in proportion with the model parameter.
+This helps us find the lower bound of $r$ as in QEI we have fixed lower bound of $\alpha\geq \frac{1}{\sqrt{2}}$.
+In \fig{fig_tensor_min} we have shown variation of the minimum value of tensor-to-scalar ratio with different values of number of e-foldings.
+From the above figure it is obvious that QEI may not be able to explain observations with $r< 10^{-2}$.